Bastardkb/bastardkb.github.io/fw/argos.md

 **Trackpad / trackball settings**: Set normal DPI and a lower “precision mode” DPI for fine cursor control (on boards with a pointing device).

-You can also enable auto precision on mouse layer, and autotomatic mouse layer switch when you move your trackball / trackpad.
+You can also enable auto precision on mouse layer, and automatic mouse layer switch when you move your trackball / trackpad.

 ## Keyboard settings

 ![](../assets/pics/argos/13.png)
 ![](../assets/pics/argos/14.png)

-In the *Keyboard settings* view, you can modify different options about your keyboard behaviour.
+In the *Keyboard settings* view, you can modify different options about your keyboard behavior.

 **RGB settings**: Adjust brightness, pick an effect, and set hue, saturation, and speed for your keyboard’s lighting.